rvkmr6466/Interview-Prep/Full stack developer interview questions.md

 In this example, the variables `a`, `b`, and `result` in the `main` method, and `x`, `y`, and `sum` in the `add` method, are all stored in stack memory.
 When the add method finishes, the memory for `x`, `y`, and `sum` is released.

 #### 2. Heap Memory
+- _Purpose_: Used for dynamic memory allocation, allowing for the storage of objects, data structures, and other data that can be created or destroyed during program execution.
+- _Allocation_: Heap memory is allocated and deallocated explicitly by the programmer.
+- _Order_: Does not follow a specific order.
+- _Size_: Heap memory is typically larger than stack memory.\
+- _Speed_: Accessing heap memory can be slower than stack memory due to the need for dynamic allocation and management.

 **What it is:**
 - The heap is a larger memory area used for storing objects and arrays.